armadillica/flamenco/docs/source/user_manual/about.rst

 Supported software
 ==================

-Brender is designed to be quite flexible and support other software than just Blender.
+flamenco is designed to be quite flexible and support other software than just Blender.
 The integration of other packages is not possible just yet but if you are interested to work on this, feel free to get in touch and we will figure out how to do it.